Main Article Content

 It’s unfortunate we need the oil industry at all, but consumption of oil and gas in the United States continues to rise.
 Even if we assume that the tireless efforts of conservationists will succeed and hydrocarbon usage will not increase, our current level of consumption is staggering.
 The United States makes up less than five percent of the world’s population, yet we devour more than twenty-five percent of its petroleum (NationMaster).
 Annually, slightly more than half of the oil we burn through is imported.
 Virtually all of this imported crude is produced in countries with substandard environmental regulations and then shipped via tanker to the United States.
 In order to minimize damage to the global ecosystem, petroleum production must be conducted under strictly controlled conditions and transport across oceans must be curtailed.

 Environmentalists unanimously agree that any drilling operations should be executed with absolute care.
-The problem is, realistically, there are very few places where production can be rigorously controlled.
+The problem is, realistically, that there are very few places where production can be rigorously controlled.
 Compounding this, the few nations who demand corporations comply with strict environmental guidelines also seem to hold fast to the contradictory ideal: “Not in my backyard.”
 Crowds cheer outside a courthouse after an injunction is handed down blocking an oil company from drilling in their area.
 The people, proud they were able to protect their community, return to normal life without a thought to the consequences of their actions.
 The oil industry is constantly searching for more production; when they are denied in one region it is easy to find another where the locals do not have access to the same time, education, and finances that would allow them to fully comprehend the potential harm to their environment.
 Don’t all people, regardless of background, deserve the same protections for their land and waterways?

 Apparently in Russia, they do not.
 Sakhalin Island is at the far northeast corner of Russia.
 After repeatedly being denied drilling permits on federal land in Alaska, ExxonMobil and Royal Dutch/Shell simply sought a target that most similarly matched the Alaskan coast in reservoir volume and geology.
 In this case, the target happened to lie directly across the bay on Sakhalin Island, Russia.
 Of course, Sakhalin is not protected by the same environmental rules that govern Alaska.

 The Wall Street Journal’s Jim Carlton said of the situation, “Therein lies a global tradeoff: As environmental groups scramble to shield one piece of the planet from oil exploration, the drilling rigs pop up on another sensitive front.”
 Since the start of the Sakhalin project, ExxonMobil has allowed seismic blasting within 2.5 miles of endangered gray whales.
-In Alaska, a 12-mile buffer is enforced to keep from driving the whales away from migratory routes and feeding grounds.
+In Alaska, a twelve-mile buffer is enforced to keep from driving the whales away from migratory routes and feeding grounds.
 Shell regularly discharges toxic drilling muds into shallow ocean water.
 All such dumping is prohibited in Alaska to protect marine life.

 To date, neither company has put forth any method to protect salmon from pipeline discharges, while a specific plan is required in the United States.
 Perhaps most disturbing is that multinationals transport the oil, by tanker, through the Tartar Straits in winter broken-ice conditions.
-In 2000, Alaska forced the oil industry to run spill cleanup tests in broken-ice— the corporations failed every test.
+In 2000, Alaska forced the oil industry to run spill cleanup tests in broken-ice—the corporations failed every test.
 Since then, tanker transport in Alaska, minimal already as a result of extensive pipeline infrastructure, is halted during broken-ice conditions (Carlton).
 Ultimately, the perpetuation of environmental nationalism contradicts the realities of a global ecosystem.
 In order to stop the “global tradeoff,” we must direct the resource industry to locations with the most rigid environmental laws.

 The ANWR makes an ideal site not only due to its substantial reserves, but because public concern would force all drilling operations to be conducted under an environmental microscope.
 In fact, the state of Alaska proudly proclaims the environmental restrictions it places on the petroleum industry are the “most heavily regulated in the world” (ANWR).
-However, in addition to volume and environmental standards, there is one other factor that must be considered in this particular area— the opinion of the Native Americans who live there.
+However, in addition to volume and environmental standards, there is one other factor that must be considered in this particular area—the opinion of the Native Americans who live there.

 The Eskimos are the lone inhabitants of the ANWR, and although some individual tribes dissent, most support opening up their lands to drilling.
 Nicholas D. Kristof, of the New York Times, summed up the Eskimo’s sentiments after spending a week in the ANWR, “Some resent the idea that American environmentalists 5,000 miles away want to lock them forever in a quaint wilderness, just for the psychic value of knowing that it is there.”
 As Kristof discovered, Alaska’s indigenous community sees oil drilling as a means to achieve better schools and more jobs.
 They are upset that people who live elsewhere deny them access to more comfortable lives.
 The Eskimos are no strangers to petroleum as oil has pooled in patches along their coastal lands for thousands of years.
 In an interview with an Eskimo tribesman, Kristof states that Bert Akootchoot “angrily told me that if environmentalists were so anxious about the Arctic, they should come here and clean up the petroleum that naturally seeps to the surface of the tundra.”
 The human factor, particularly from a too often ignored population segment, lends credible weight to the already sound argument in favor of oil drilling in the ANWR.